falon/ds-easyconf/README.md

 - If you need to set attributes value and name in a single key, don't separate them by spaces:
   - `--attr <name>:` is wrong.
   - `--attr=<name>:` is fine.

+## ANSIBLE INTEGRATION
+You could add `ds-easyconf.py` in an Ansible play as a command.

+Unfortunately `dsconf` is not idempotent.
+There are some hints in order to run the command many times and obtain always a success status, hovewer.

+First, in ldapmodify use `replace` in place of `add`.
+About `dsconf`, we see a set of errors which happen when the command executes more than one time.
+Items already existing are not actual errors, but failure because they are already set.
+You can add these errors in the **FALSE_ERRORS** var in the yaml config file.
+A set of predefined errors are configured by default, as you can see looking at *ds-easyconf.yaml*.
+Each element is a regular expression.
+If the command error match any regex, the the *error* is declassified as *warning* and the exit status will stay at `0`.

+The exit status of `ds-easyconf.py` is the sum of all errors.